yuvallanger/matplotlib/doc/faq/howto_faq.rst

 The :meth:`~matplotlib.pyplot.savefig` command has a keyword argument *transparent* which, if True, will make the figure and axes backgrounds transparent when saving, but will not affect the displayed image on the screen.
-If you need finer grained control, eg you do not want full transparency or you to affect the screen displayed version as well, you can set the alpha properties directly.
+If you need finer grained control, e.g. you do not want full transparency or you to affect the screen displayed version as well, you can set the alpha properties directly.
 The figure has a :class:`matplotlib.patches.Rectangle` instance called *patch*